NET WORTH: $60 million, estimated

 FUNDING AREAS: At Risk Women and Children, Veterans

-OVERVIEW: Michael Bolton Charities was founded in 1993 and is dedicated to two program areas: The assistance of children and women at risk and creating social awareness to broaden horizons and expand opportunities for youth across socioeconomics and multicultural lines.
-Bolton's grants focus on New York and Connecticut, with a handful of grantees annually of late.
+OVERVIEW: Michael Bolton Charities was founded in 1993 and supports two program areas: The assistance of children and women at risk and creating social awareness to broaden horizons and expand opportunities for youth across socioeconomic and multicultural lines.
+Bolton's grants prioritize New York and Connecticut, with a handful of grantees annually of late.